 How exactly do you say small in Italian?

-In this lesson, we will take a look at the different words you can use to talk about being small in Italian and you will even learn a few expressions featuring this word.
+In this lesson, we will take a look at the different words you can use to talk about being small in Italian and you will even learn some expressions featuring this word.
 Read on to learn them all!

 Small in Italian

-Piccolo is how you translate small into Italian.
+Piccolo is how you translate small in Italian.
 Let’s hear how this adjective is pronounced.

 Its pronunciation is similar to peek-koh-loh.
-Make sure the final -o has a pure sound, as Italian vowel sounds are clean!
+Make sure the final -o has a clean sound, because Italian vowels are clean!

-Like all other adjectives in Italian, piccolo needs to match the noun in both gender and number.
+Like all other adjectives in Italian, piccolo must match the noun in both gender and number.

 If a child is small, you will say piccolo because child, bambino, is a masculine noun in Italian.

 Likewise, you will say piccola if you’re talking about a female child, bambina, which is a feminine noun.